-- Demonstrated knowledge of the mode of operation among PVOs, UN Agencies, and USG agencies involved in development and/or humanitarian relief, and ability to work effectively across agencies on issues related to funding and program implementation.
+- Demonstrated knowledge of the mode of operation used among PVOs, UN Agencies, and USG Agencies involved in development and/or humanitarian relief, and demonstrated ability to work effectively across agencies on issues related to funding and program implementation.
 (20 points) - Demonstrated ability to assess, develop, and recommend appropriate country-level food assistance programs and activities.
-(15 points) - Demonstrated ability to analyze budgets, identify program implementation constraints and successes, and manage USG or other agency financial agreements, and general knowledge of the USAID procurement process.
-(15 points) - Ability to communicate effectively both orally and in writing, including well developed social/interpersonal and problem-solving skills.
-(10 points) - Knowledge of key issues and priorities in implementing international humanitarian food assistance programs.
-(10 points)
+(15 points) - Demonstrated ability to analyze budgets, identify program implementation constraints and successes, and manage USG or other agency financial agreements, and general knowledge of the USG procurement process.
+(10 points) - Ability to communicate effectively both orally and in writing, including well developed social/interpersonal and problem-solving skills.
+(5 points) - Knowledge of key issues and priorities in implementing international humanitarian food assistance programs.
+(5 points)